santtiospina/fin-super-scraper/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Santiago%20Ospina-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/ospinaferreira/)

-Effortlessly scrape Colombian XBRLs and PDFs for the enterprises you need.
-Just set the parameters and let the script do the work!
+Effortlessly scrape Colombian XBRLs and accounting PDFs for the enterprises you need.
+Just set the parameters, and let the script do the work!

+XBRL (eXtensible Business Reporting Language) is a global standard for exchanging financial data using XML.
+It simplifies the reporting, sharing, and analysis of financial information, enabling companies, regulators, and investors to access, compare, and process data consistently and automatically.
 ---

 ## 🚀 Features